Okxa/hl_alyx_tools_proton_install/README.md

 # PSA!

+## Firstly

-Nowadays (atleast after 2021.9.27), Proton Experimental seems to run the exe too.
+Nowadays (atleast after 2021.9.27), Proton Experimental seems to run the tools too.

 But in that case you need to set "START IN" path for the non-steam game shortcut to the install folder (that folder where "content" & "game" folders are) to be able to edit addon content.

+## Secondly

+**There might be a issue with steam and non-steam games with proton.**

+If you get `Proton: No compat data path?` in steam log (run steam from a terminal) you must launch steam with `STEAM_COMPAT_DATA_PATH=/path/to/folder/ steam`.

+On proton versions 5.13 or newer, you might get other errors, because for some reason steam [does not seem to set the various compat paths correctly](https://github.com/ValveSoftware/steam-runtime/issues/467)

+You can start steam with `env STEAM_COMPAT_CLIENT_INSTALL_PATH=~/.local/share/Steam STEAM_EXTRA_COMPAT_TOOLS_PATHS=/path/to/the/proton/install/location STEAM_COMPAT_DATA_PATH=/path/to/desired/compatdata/folder steam`

+## Thirdly

+**The tools won't work perfectly.** Many views flicker in editors, and for example trying to load maps in the engine **will probably crash**, the more likely the more complex the map is.

 # Installation script for a separate install of HL: Alyx SDK tools.